ncatlab/nlab-content/pages/4/6/9/0/964/content.md

 Therefore one may think of a of a frame as a [[cartesian closed category|cartesian closed]] [[suplattice]], or a cartesian [[quantale]].

-But notice that the frame [[homomorphism]]s are not required to preserve the Heyting implication.
+But notice that the frame [[homomorphism | homomorphisms]] are not required to preserve the Heyting implication.

 =--